TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 If user doesn't already have variations enabled, script sets variations strength to 1.
 However, even at variations strength of 1, the images can look quite similar within the batch.

-The main reason for this problem is that if wildcards inside a batch result in different set of loras only one of sets gets actually loaded.
+The main reason for this problem is that, if wildcards inside a batch result in different set of loras, only one of sets gets actually loaded.
 This workaround is not perfect, so if you run into issues I advice just using Batch Count > 1 instead.

 Alternatively if you know for the fact that this won't cause issues for you, you can disable this workaround from Extensions settings.